annaloganmc/annaloganmc.github.io/_projects/1_project.md

 img: assets/img/av.jpg
 importance: 2
 category: work
-related_publications: false
+related_publications: true
 ---

 This work was conducted as part of a larger project led by the South Carolina Department of Natural Resources to restore 7 acres of salt marsh in the Ashleyville area of Charleston, South Carolina.
-During my internship with Robinson Design Engineers, I utilized a semi-automated tidal creek extraction algorithm to calculate quantitative parameters about the restoration site and reference tidal creek systems to guide the project design.
+During my internship with Robinson Design Engineers, I utilized a semi-automated tidal creek extraction algorithm developed by {% cite chirolalg %} to calculate quantitative parameters about the restoration site and reference tidal creek systems to guide the project design.

 <div class="row justify-content-center">